-The national government has adopted an Outcomes Based Approach to development as a means to focus government initiatives and manage public expectations.
-Based on the Medium Term Expenditure Framework (MTEF), 14 outcomes have been identified.
+The national government has adopted an Outcomes Based Approach to development to focus government initiatives and manage public expectations.
+Based on the Medium-Term Expenditure Framework (MTEF), 14 outcomes have been identified.
 Outcome 9 deals with local government and touches uThukela district municipality and its family of municipalities unswervingly.
-It moves from a premise that local government is a key part of the reconstruction and development effort in South Africa, and that aims of democratizing society and growing the economy inclusively can only be realized through a responsive, accountable, effective and efficient local government system that is part of a developmental state.
-Municipalities are guided by outcome 9, which has the following seven (7) outputs:
+It moves from a premise that local government is a key part of the reconstruction and development effort in South